paolobenve/myphotoshare/README.md

 #### Pillow bug

-As a result of a pillow bug, exif data could not be read for some photos shooted around 2005
+As a result of a pillow bug, exif data could not be read for some photos which have two APP1 (0xFFE1/65505) aka Exif segments.
+A fix is available, see https://github.com/python-pillow/Pillow/issues/2944#issuecomment-356316273: a line of code is to be added in a python source file.

 ## Community